dhirsch1138/cc65_devcontainer_1/README.md

 ## Code and Firmware
 To build a project, the source code and firmware.cfg file will need to be in the correct directories in the dev container:

-Two folders house your project's content that is subject to change:
+Two places house your project's content that is subject to change:
 * Source goes in : source/*
 * Firmware goes in : .c65/firmware/firmware.cfg